 However, as soon as you setup a Google account on your device (which is mandatory to access the Google Play Store), Android creates a fully-synced Google calendar account for you.
-Switching of the calendar synchronization in the Android settings results in your calendar being disabled and thus invisible.
-Now where can you store your appointments locally only?
+Switching off the calendar synchronization in the Android settings results in your calendar being disabled and thus invisible.
+Now, where can you store your appointments shielded from cloud services?

 The problem doesn’t arise when it comes to contacts management, since Android ships with a built-in local contacts account that you can use.
 On most devices it is simply called “Phone” and co-exists with the Google-account-contacts.
 However, Android does not provide one or more built-in local calendar accounts for your sensitive information.